beersb/Network-Traffic-Analysis/README.md

   *Ref.
 10: Adding the TLS key to the Wireshark session*
 </div>

-After following the steps above and refreshing the PCAP file, the traffic was unencrypted, and Wireshark was able to identify it as RDP traffic!
+After following the steps above and refreshing the PCAP file, the traffic we were interested in was unencrypted, and Wireshark was able to identify that is was indeed RDP traffic!

 <div>
   <img src="./lab-images/Wireshark/RDP/DecryptedRDPPackets.png" alt="Network Traffic Analysis Image" width="1000" height="250">